-Ofgem told August power cut caused by cascade of calamity
+Ofgem says August power cut caused by cascade of calamity

 The UK’s biggest blackout in a decade hit trains, the London underground, traffic lights, a hospital and an airport in August.
 Ofgem has now published the National Grid Electricity System Operator’s (ESO) report into the August 9 power cuts.